rinigupta11/Generative_AI_For_Illustrations/README.md

 ## Abstract:
 This section provides a brief summary of the project, highlighting the main research question, methodology, results, and conclusions.
 It should be concise and clear, usually limited to 250-300 words.

+This project is aimed at generating illustrations using the text from novels provided.

 ## Introduction:
 The introduction provides background information on the topic being studied, and explains the motivation behind the research question.
 This section also highlights the novelty of the research, its importance, and its potential impact.
 [NOTE: 1-2 paragraphs]